aweymo/VRAF_RC/index.md

 - template: content-feature
   block: feature-1
   media_alignment: Right
-  content: Determining this process involved creating visualizations of the items
+  content: 'Determining this process involved creating visualizations of the items
-    that had been digitized, as well as visualizations of the largest gaps in the collection, to pinpoint where to investigate.
-Using these guides, I was able to determine the pockets were generally duplicate photos of an item which had already been digitized, or an item which held little contextual value for most patrons.
+    that had been digitized, as well as visualizations of the largest gaps in the collection, to pinpoint where to investigate. '
   slug: vis.t
   headline: ''
   media: